-A common technique in modern big data serving applications is to map unstructured data - say, text or images -
+A common technique is to map unstructured data - say, text or images -

-to points in an abstract vector space and then do computation in that vector space.
-For example, retrieve
+to points in an abstract vector space and then do the computation in that space.

 similar data by finding nearby points in the vector space,